Key Takeaways

 Your authentic brand or reputation is what you show publicly.
 It is also how others perceive and talk about you when you are absent.

-When you get positive feedback from others, this directly reflects the quality of your work and interactions with others.
+Positive feedback from others directly reflects the quality of your work and interactions.

 Positive feedback often leads to better opportunities and advancement.
-It shows you are meeting or exceeding expectations consistently.
+It shows you consistently meet or exceed expectations.

 4. You are given increasing responsibility over time